These films explore black lives impacted by white authority

 "Boyz N the Hood" was by no means the first film to tackle the subject.
 But it had often been done poorly: for instance, when the story is told from the perspective of the cops -- see "Colors."
 (Better yet, don't!)
 "Boyz N the Hood," on the other hand, was notable not just for its nuanced, insider's perspective of black life on the margins, but for who was behind the camera.
 John Singleton was fresh out of USC film school when he became part of a new generation of black filmmakers in Hollywood to find success with mainstream audiences.

 In his semi-autobiographical debut, Singleton used the structure of a coming-of-age tale to show what it's like to live in a world where a trip to the corner store could end in a homicide by shotgun.
-The film earned him two Oscar nominations, for writing and directing, and also introduced several future stars, including Cuba Gooding Jr., Regina King and Ice Cube, who had recently launched a solo rap career after parting with the gangsta rap group N.W.A. d
+The film earned him two Oscar nominations, for writing and directing, and also introduced several future stars, including Cuba Gooding Jr., Regina King and Ice Cube, who had recently launched a solo rap career after parting with the gangsta rap group N.W.A.

 One of the most contemptible characters in "Boyz N the Hood" is a black police officer (Jessie Lawrence Ferguson) who responds an hour late to a 9-1-1 call by the main character's father, Furious (Larry Fishburne).